hubmapconsortium/entity-api/README.md

-# entity-api
+# entity-api for HuBMAP
-A set of web service calls to return information about HuBMAP entities
+A set of web service calls to return information about HuBMAP entities.

+The webservices are accessible through the /entities restful endpoint.